This website uses Cookies

 EU Blue Card

-The EU Blue Card is a combined residence and work permit for highly qualified expats who are not a national of any of the member states of the European Union (they are third country nationals).
+The EU Blue Card is a national residence permit for knowledge workers who are not a national of any of EU/EER member state or Switzerland.
+The EU Blue Card was established by the European Commission and is regulated by Directive (EU) 2021/1883.

 Conditions

-When an expat without EU-nationality finds a highly qualified job with an employer in the Netherlands, a Blue Card can be a suitable permit.
+When a knowledge worker from outside the EU finds a highly qualified job with an employer in the Netherlands, a Blue Card could be a suitable permit.

-The employer does not need to be a recognized sponsor with the IND.
+Unlike with highly skilled migrants, the employer does not need to be a recognized sponsor with the IND.
+However, the employer’s company or legal entity does need to be economically active in the Netherlands.

-Each member state applies its own policy, such as the minimum wage, based on at least 1,5 times the national average annual gross salary.
+Each member state applies its own policy when issuing a Blue Card.
+For example, every member state has a different salary threshold, based on at least 1.5 times the national average annual gross salary.

-The expat must apply for another residence permit in the member state of next destination but is exempted from the requirement of an entry clearance visa (mvv).
-The application is assessed by the member state of next destination.
+The expat must apply for a new residence permit in the next member state, but is exempted from the requirement of an entry clearance visa (mvv).
+The application is assessed by the member state of the employee’s next destination.

-The Blue Card is valid for the duration of the employment agreement plus 3 months and can be issued for a maximum validity of 5 years.
+The Blue Card is valid for the duration of the employment agreement plus 3 months and can be issued with a validity of max.
+5 years.
 The permit can be renewed as needed.
-EU Blue Card Holders who reside in the Netherlands and have resided in other EU member states in the past, can apply for EU long term residence under these conditions.

-The Blue Card holder may only work for the employer with whom the permit was issued.
+The Blue Card holder may only work for the employer under whom the permit was issued.

 Spouses, (registered partners) and minor children are entitled to a residence permit to live with the Blue Card holder.
 They have free access to the Dutch labor market.